fusioncharts/dev_centre_docs/chart-guide/standard-charts/inverse-y-axis-chart.md

 Let's create a inverse y-axis chart with two radio buttons : **Inverse Column 2D Chart** and **Column 2D Chart**.
 When the first radio button is selected, the chart is rendered with an inverse y-axis; when the second one is selected, the chart is rendered with a normal y-axis.
 Observe that when you render the inverse y-axis chart, the lower limit value is rendered at the top and the upper limit value is rendered at the bottom - inverse of how it is rendered for a normal y-axis chart.

-To create an inverse y-axis chart, set the `type` attribute to `inverseMSColumn2D`.
+To create an inverse y-axis chart follow the steps given below:

+* In the JSON data, set the attributes and their corresponding values in `"<attributeName>": "<value>"` format.

+* Specify the chart type using the `type` attribute.
+To render a column chart, set `inverseMSColumn2D`.

+* Set the container object using `renderAt` attribute.

+* Specify the dimension of the chart using`width` and `height` attributes.

+* Set the type of data (JSON/XML) you want to pass to the chart object using `dataFormat` attribute.

 For a detailed list of attributes you can check the API reference page of inverse y-axis chart.